Monday, August 31, 2009

 Alpha Omega

 I had already bought the rule book to this the year before, but had not had a chance to play.
 We played through a scenario in which we were sent to retrieve a something from a somewhere.
 That part isn't memorable, but what was, is the fun we had learning the system (its fairly unique, and although fiddly, I liked it.
 Enough that I've run Alpha Omega at 3 conventions since then) and fighting off the things that go bump when you aren't looking.
 Evil spirits and mutated monsters make for a rough day of work.
 GM Chris Rothwell did a great job as well.
+Great enough to get me excited enough to decide to RUN it at future events, as I mentioned earlier.
+Another dead game now.
+I think that seems to be my specialty lately.

 www.alphaomegathegame.com